sai-vatturi/sai-vatturi/README.md

 ## About Me

-<h1 align="center">Hi 👋, I'm Sainadh Vatturi</h1>
+<h1 align="center">Hello 👋, <br> I'm Sainadh Vatturi</h1>

 <h3 align="center">
-  An aspiring software developer with a passion for innovation and problem-solving.
+  An aspiring software developer with a passion for innovation and problem-solving.<br>
   Here's a quick snapshot of my journey:
 </h3>

 - 👨‍💻 **Software Developer & Tech Enthusiast**
-  - B.Tech in CSE, VIT University
+  - B.Tech in Computer Science and Engineering, VIT-University

 - 💡 **Driven by Innovation**
   - Experienced in full-stack development, cloud computing, and machine learning